 FOCA supports a philosophy of responsible use, that encourages cottage owners to:

-- educate and inform guests about cottage country living and etiquette (see link to a sample visitor information sheet, below in Resources)
+- educate and inform guests about cottage country living and etiquette (see links to sample visitor information sheets, below)

 - work with neighbours to promote harmonious relationships

 - be environmental stewards by ensuring the sustainable use of cottage properties, recognizing the limits of the existing septic system, road capacity and other community considerations

 - inform cottage country visitors about emergency prevention and extreme weather preparedness.